-In February 1993, the Board established a separately designated standing Audit Committee to review the internal accounting procedures of the Company, consult with the Company's independent registered public accounting firm and review the services provided by the independent registered public accounting firm.
+In February 1993, the Board established a separately designated standing Audit Committee to review the internal accounting procedures of Alexion, consult with our independent registered public accounting firm and review the services provided by the independent registered public accounting firm.
 The Audit Committee operates pursuant to a charter which has been approved and adopted by the Board of Directors and is reviewed and reassessed annually by the Audit Committee.
-A copy of the Audit Committee charter was included with the Company's proxy statement as Appendix A for the Company's 2006 annual meeting.
-Dr. Link, Mr. Mathis and Mr. Norby are the current members of the Audit Committee, each of whom the Company's Board of Directors has determined to be an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
+A copy of the Audit Committee charter was included with Alexion's proxy statement as Appendix A for the Company's 2006 annual meeting.
+Dr. Link, Mr. Mathis and Mr. Norby are the current members of the Audit Committee, each of whom the Board of Directors has determined to be an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
 Our Board of Directors has also determined that Mr. Norby is an "audit committee financial expert" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
-During the year ended December 31, 2006 the Audit Committee held eight meetings.
+During the year ended December 31, 2007 the Audit Committee held 7 meetings.